openservicebrokerapi/servicebroker/profile.md

 ### Example Broker Response Body

 The example below contains a catalog of one service, having one service plan.
-Of course, a broker can offering a catalog of many services, each having many plans.
+Of course, a broker can offer a catalog of many services, each having many plans.

 ```